 Please note CAC members are not compensated for their participation.

-WHO WILL MAKE UP THE CAC?
+WHO MAKES UP THE CAC?

-HOW FREQUENTLY WILL THE CAC MEET AND WHERE?
+HOW FREQUENTLY DOES THE CAC MEET?

-- The CAC will meet quarterly, and as needed
+- Quarterly, and as needed

 WHAT QUALITIES WILL MAKE A SOLID CAC CANDIDATE?